Vojin has been an online writer for over four years. Vojin's articles often focus on DIY home projects.

 They can be found in areas where foods are prepared or stored.
 They prefer areas with high temperature and humidity, such as boiler rooms, near pipes and water heaters in basements, and outside in sewers and crawl spaces.
 This species is especially attracted to fermented foods and beer.

-Most common cockroaches found in and around apartments, homes, supermarkets and restaurants.
+These are the most common cockroaches found in and around apartments, homes, supermarkets, and restaurants.
 German cockroaches are brown and have two dark brown lines on the sides of their anterior shield.
 Winged adults are about 1/2" in length.
 Wingless immature German cockroaches are much smaller and variable in size.

 Females produce egg cases that look like beans or brown capsules.
 Each egg case contains 30–40 eggs.
 The female carries the egg case in her body and it partially protrudes from her posterior end.
 Females carry their egg cases in this manner for three weeks, after which they drop them in hidden, protected areas one day before the eggs hatch.